Table of Contents

 Resource: Best Self Publishing Courses

 How Do You Rank Your Books Highly in Amazon’s Search Engine?

 There are a few factors that Amazon takes into account when ranking your book.
 And it’s not all keywords.

 Before I go any further, I want to let you know about the honeymoon phase between you and Amazon…

-The phase is as follows, once you publish your book on KDP and it's live your book will shoot up in the rankings for a week to a couple of weeks (reviews or not) - give or take.
+Once you publish your book on KDP and its live, the phase is as follows.
+Your book will shoot up in the rankings for a week to a couple of weeks (reviews or not) – give or take.

-The process, in a nutshell, is collecting your reader's information (usually name and/or email) through a squeeze page that sends them to your autoresponder sequence of emails.
+In a nutshell, the process is collecting your reader’s information (usually name and/or email) through a squeeze page that sends them to your autoresponder sequence of emails.

 Example Squeeze Page

 Eventually, your list (audience of readers) builds up, and you send out specific broadcast emails to announce your book launch.
 And you’ll even have some subscribers who will leave reviews for your book!

 Book launching + the honeymoon phase is powerful – add the following ranking factors, and you’ll beat your competition every time: